superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

 | swp.repository.article.class| SWP\\Bundle\\StorageBundle\\Doctrine\\ORM\\EntityRepository          |
 +-----------------------------+----------------------------------------------------------------------+

-You could then access parameters from the container as visible below:
+You could then access parameters from the container, as visible below:

 .. code-block:: php